No. 80 Wing RAF: First World War

-80 Wing was disbanded on 1 March 1919.
+No. 80 Wing was disbanded on 1 March 1919.

 Second World War

 In June 1940, a RAF Radio Counter-Measures (RCM) unit was formed at a requisitioned country hotel, Aldenham Lodge, in Radlett, Hertfordshire, to provide electronic countermeasures (ECM) and intelligence on enemy radio/radar systems.
 On 7 October, it was renamed 80 (Signals) Wing, with the motto "Confusion to Our Enemies".
 80 Wing worked under the immediate control of the Air Ministry, but kept in close touch with RAF Fighter Command's operations room at RAF Bentley Priory.